LivePersonInc/developer-center/pages/documents/ConversationalAI/ConversationalAI/NaturalLanguageUnderstanding/NLUengines.md

 #### Step 5: Train the domain

-1. Click on the train button in the right icon menu
+1. Click on the train button in the right icon menu.

     <img  class="fancyimage" style="width:750px" src="img/ConvoBuilder/NLU_image_3.png">

-2. Select the NLU provider credential from the list in the train modal
+2. Select the NLU provider credential from the list in the train model.

     <img  class="fancyimage" style="width:750px" src="img/ConvoBuilder/NLU_image_4.png">